mvolfik/hacker-news-keyword-alert/README.md

-# HN keyword alert
+# Hacker News keyword alert

-HN keyword alert is an actor for the Apify platform that allows you to get notified whenever a given keyword is mentioned in a Hacker News post or comment.
+Hacker News keyword alert is an actor for the Apify platform that allows you to get notified whenever a given keyword is mentioned in a Hacker News post or comment.

 This is especially useful for brands – this actor enables you to catch and reply to negative mentions of your company before they get viral, and you have no chance of responding without your reply drowning in the storm.